-The symptoms of alcoholic hepatitis vary depending on the amount of damage that has occurred to the liver.
-If you have a mild case of the disease, you may not experience any symptoms.
+The symptoms of alcoholic hepatitis can vary, depending on the amount of damage to your liver.
+If you have a mild case of the condition, you may not experience any symptoms.

 - changes in appetite